All Episodes

 I mean, how many times do we have to go down the road of centrally planned economies and their failure before we get it?

-I mean, even in Cuba, the paradise known as Cuba, where everything is free, of course, when everything is free, nothing is free.
+I mean, even in Cuba, the paradise known as Cuba, where everything is free, and of course, when everything is free, nothing is free.

-Uh Cuba is uh suffering a depression.
+Cuba is suffering a depression.

 I'm shocked.

-Uh this was the revolution that said the centrally planned economy would be a paradise.
+This was the revolution that said the centrally planned economy would be a paradise.

 Meanwhile, people are trying to get out of Cuba on old car frames and dying in the ocean.

-I wonder why they're leaving.
+Gee, I wonder why they're leaving.

 The only people going to Cuba are bored Hollywood types like Michael Moore.

-Do you know who else does that, by the way, just a little uh education for you?
+By the way, just a little education for you.

 The United States.

-When we calculate our gross domestic product, and whether you use an income approach or a wage approach, there's a category called government purchases.
+When we calculate our gross domestic product and whether you use an income approach or a wage approach, there's a category called government purchases.

-Now, thankfully we don't include welfare in GDP.
+Now, thankfully, we don't include welfare in GDP.

 They count it.